A penalized least squares estimator for extreme-value mixture models: Applications

 \paragraph{Choice of tuning parameters.} Similarly to Section~\ref{sec:river_discharge}, we set the penalization exponent to $p=0.4$.
 Other values of the penalization exponent yielded similar findings.
 The sample size ($n=51\,922$) of the industry portfolios dataset is much larger than the one of the Danube dataset ($n=428$) in Section~\ref{sec:river_discharge}.
 Therefore, in this section, we set the tail fraction $k/n$ to a smaller value $k/n = 0.05$.
 The penalization parameter \( \lambda \) is selected via the $10$-fold cross-validation procedure described in Algorithm~\ref{alg:cross_validation} over a grid of values.
 As explained in Section~\ref{sec:river_discharge}, this grid is chosen in a greedy iterative way until results stabilize.
 This yields a grid of values, \( \{ 0.001, 0.002 , \ldots, 0.02 \} \), ranging from $0.001$ to $0.02$ in steps of $0.001$.
-Finally, we select points that can be generated in a $5$-dimensional space using values $\cbr{1/4, \, 1/3 ,\, 1/2, \, 3/4 , \, 1}$ where each point satisfies the condition of having either two or three non-zero components.
+Finally, we select points that can be generated in a $10$-dimensional space using values $\cbr{0, 1/3 ,\, 1/2, \, 1}$ where each point has two non-zero components which yields $q= 405$ evaluation points.

-\paragraph{Results.} As in Section~\ref{sec:river_discharge}, at each step of Algorithm~\ref{alg:extr_dir_identification_and_estim_3} we fit a mixture logistic model (Example~\ref{example:mix_log}) to the five industry portfolio and set the initial value for the dependence parameter to $\alpha = 0.5$.
-The results are summarized in Table~\ref{tab:extreme_directions_combined} (right).
-Although three extreme directions are identified, the extreme direction $\cbr{1,2,3,4,5}$ including all the five industry portfolios has the biggest weight.
-Most extreme loss events therefore affect all sectors simultaneously, indicating strong systemic dependence in crisis periods.

-\paragraph{Comparison to other algorithms from literature.} The \emph{DAMEX} algorithm \citep[Algorithm~1]{goix2017JMVA} identifies only the extreme direction $\{1, 2, 3,4, 5\}$, even when varying its tuning parameters.
-This extreme direction was also identified by our algorithm with the largest weight, see Table~\ref{tab:extreme_directions_combined} on the right.
-Again, this emphasizes that our extreme direction identification method is capable of detecting sparser extreme-direction structures.